My 3 Best Hoodies: Best Value, Most Durable, and Made In America

 Sloppy fits.

 A year ago, I started buying up hoodie after hoodie in an effort to make the definitive list of the best on the market.
-I can say without a shadow of a doubt that I’ve landed on the five best hoodies: the top two are the best, warmest, and most durable overall, then I’ve got the best for under $60, the best for working out, and the most ethically made.
+I can say without a shadow of a doubt that I’ve landed on my three favorite hoodies: the top two are the best, warmest, and most durable overall, and then I’ve got the best for under $60.

 1. Best Hoodie: American Giant Full Zip